jgphilpott/bash_aliases/pip/README.md

 # Environments

  - Alias `mkpenv` is short for 'Make PIP Environment' and will create a PIP environment with the given name.
- - Alias `penvon` is short for 'PIP Environment On' and will activate the given environment.
+ - Alias `penvon` is short for 'PIP Environment On' and will activate the given PIP environment.
- - Alias `penvof` is short for 'PIP Environment Off' and will deactivate the current environment.
+ - Alias `penvof` is short for 'PIP Environment Off' and will deactivate the current PIP environment.

 # Requirements